obsidian-tasks-group/obsidian-tasks/docs/Editing/Postponing.md

 The ⏩ button in Tasks Search results allows you to quickly postpone (or "snooze") a task until tomorrow or later.

 > [!released]
-> Introduced in Tasks X.Y.Z.
+> Introduced in Tasks 5.3.0.

 ### Click and Context Menu